West Indian cricket team in India in 1958–59: Three-day: Hyderabad v West Indians

 Opting to bat first after having won the toss, Hyderabad made 232, with Habib Ahmed top-scoring with a half-century.
 The West Indians began strongly and were at 242/3 at one stage, before the new ball was taken by the hosts.
 M. Jairam made the best of it, and claimed wickets which included Basil Butcher and Rohan Kanhai.
 His five-over spell with the new ball ended with figures 4/17.
-The visitors were all out for 315, having secured a 83-run lead over Hyderabad.
+The visitors were all out for 315, having secured an 83-run lead over Hyderabad.
 The hosts began their second innings poorly, with both openers being dismissed cheaply after struggling against the bowling of Wes Hall and Eric Atkinson, before closing day 2 at 19/2.
 The first session saw them collapse offering barely any resistance to the West Indian bowling, barring M. L. Jaisimha, Edulji Aibara and Ahmed.
 They were dismissed for 137.
 The West Indians reached the target of 55 runs in 32 minutes without losing a wicket.